chbergmann/PythonWorkbenchTemplate/README.md

 - Edit InitGui.py.
 Delete Feature1 and add your new feature instead.
 Edit the \__title\__, \__author\__, \__url\__ and \__version\__ tags.
 - Write your new feature and test it well.
 - Write a documentation in README.md.
 Explain the purpose of your workbench.
 Explain your features.
 Screenshots are great.
+- Draw a .svg icon for the workbench and for each feature.
+You can export FreeCAD designs to .svg.
 - Announce your workbench in the [FreeCAD forum](https://forum.freecadweb.org/index.php).
 Add the link of your new thread in README.md
 - Add your workbench to the [Addon manager](https://github.com/FreeCAD/FreeCAD-addons)